Two people unharmed in early morning Alton shooting

-ALTON, Ill.- A woman took cover under a family mini-van and a man hid behind the vehicle when shots were fired early Thursday morning in Alton.
+ALTON, Ill. – A woman took cover under a family mini-van and a man hid behind the vehicle when shots were fired early Thursday morning in Alton.
 It happened around 1 a.m. in a neighborhood near Aberdeen and Coronado.

 People who live in the neighborhood said it’s always quiet that nothing like this has ever happened before.